GRISHNOV/Information_Security_Web_Service/README.md

 The frontend version of the project is available in the [repository](https://github.com/denisstasyev/Information_Security_JS).

-The main vector of the project presents a version on the Django framework, cryptographic libraries and checksums are implemented in Python
+The main vector of the project presents a version on the Django framework, cryptographic libraries and checksums are implemented in Python.

+___The version for testing will be updated as soon as possible on the [hosting](http://xan-mixan.fun)___

 You can find source codes with the PHP version of the backend in the branch [php_backend_version](https://github.com/GRISHNOV/Information_Security_Web_Service/tree/php_backend_version)

 ## Creators